 Cleaning a mountain bike sounds daunting but it’s really not that hard.
 A mountain bike doesn’t have to sparkle in the sunlight; it’s just going to get dirty the next time the sun is out anyway.
 But daily cleaning routine can prevent problems down the road.
 How to Clean a Mountain Bike can keep your rig riding smoother for longer.
 Plus, a clean bike will last longer and enhance performance.

 How to Clean a Mountain Bike Step By Step

 Step 1: Prepare Your Bike Wash Area

 Firstly, it is essential to find a good spot to clean your bike.
 Try to find someplace with good drainage.
 It is convenient to use a solid bike stand so that your bike is off the ground.
 In this way, dirt doesn’t splash back onto your bike.
 Ideally, your wash zone is out of the wind and rain.
 A clean bike helps with a post-wash safety inspection.
 Make sure your area is sufficiently shiny and that you have enough space to work.
 If you think you need a pressure washer, you’re mistaken.
-These can finish up stripping important grease form bearings and damaging your suspension this isn’t something you want!
+These can finish up stripping important grease from bearings and damaging your suspension this isn’t something you want!

 Step 2: Prepare Your Equipment